 - Adding a bit of apple cider vinegar can enhance the toning process and help clear up blemishes

-- 1 bag is enough for 3 facial steams
+- 1 bag contains about 1 cup of tea, enough for at least 4 facial steams

 How to Use

 - Place 3 tablespoons to ¼ cup of herbs into muslin bag

 - Place bag in a pot or heatproof bowl about 3-quart size